 The takeaways are clear:

-- TinyBERT is the speed champion — it trains in 107 seconds (over 6× faster than BERT) and gives the fastest inference, losing only ~0.6% accuracy.
+- TinyBERT is the speed champion.
+It trains in 107 seconds, over 6× faster than BERT.
+It also gives the fastest inference, and it loses only about 0.6% accuracy.

 - DistilBERT matches BERT's accuracy exactly while training in half the time.

-- MobileBERT edges out the highest accuracy but is the slowest to train and run.
+- MobileBERT edges out the highest accuracy, but it is the slowest to train and run.

 TinyBERT wins on speed, DistilBERT matches BERT's accuracy at half the cost, MobileBERT is the most accurate but slowest.